bsc-s2/pykit/http/README.md

 `http.ChunkedSizeError`

 A subclass of `HttpError`.
-Raise if get length of chunked block failed.
+Raise if failed to get length of chunked block.

 ##  http.NotConnectedError